afondiel/computer-science-notebook/core/ai-ml/computer-vision-notes/cv-notes.md

 - [Computer Vision Researcher - Starting Resources](#computer-vision-researcher---starting-resources)
 - [References](#references)

----

 ## Introduction
-- **Computer Vision** is a field of artificial intelligence that enables computers to interpret and make decisions based on visual data from the real world.
+- **Computer Vision** is a field of artificial intelligence that enables computers to interpret and make decisions based on visual data from the real-world.

 ## Key Concepts
 - **Image Processing**: Manipulating raw images to enhance or extract meaningful information.